GavinTryz/PotWatcher/README.md

 # PotWatcher
-Just a personal program built for an ESP32 placed above a stove.
-A watched pot never boils, so this program is built so that I can tell my Google Home to "watch my pot for me" and the ESP32 will start monitoring the humidity above my stove.
-When a certain threshold is reached, my Google Home will speak up, letting me know my pot of water is now boiling.
+__"A watched pot never boils."__
+My stove is incredibly slow, so I built this program so that I can tell my Google Home to "watch my pot for me".
+From there, an ESP32 will begin to monitor humidity around my stove, and notify me via my Google Home when my water is done boiling.

 Code by Gavin Tryzbiak